11 Things To Do In Colonial Beach That Make It Special

 4. Colonial Beach Fishing Pier

-Stretching 600 feet over the Potomac River, the long timber Colonial Beach Fishing Pier ranks among the top spots in the region to try your luck catching striped bass, croaker, perch, and other species.
-Generations of anglers have come to cast lines from this wooden pier extending from the river's edge.
+The long timber Colonial Beach Fishing Pier, stretching somewhat 600 feet over the Potomac River, is ranked among the prime locations in the area for attempting to fish for striped bass, croaker, perch, and other species.
+Generations of anglers have come to cast lines from this wooden pier that reaches out into the river.

 Historic Downtown